dps923/winter2020/graded-work/assign4.md

 ### Getting started

 Use the TemplateCDv1 as a base - it's in the [course's code repository](https://github.com/dps923/fall2018), in the templates and solutions folder.
-Follow it's how-to instructions in the "read me" document.
+Follow its how-to instructions in the "read me" document.

 At this point, the app will load and run correctly, and enable you to create and delete "example" entity objects.
 These objects are persisted in a Core Data store.
 All the base / infrastructure programming bits are provided in the template.